Page Content Portlet

 Georgia does not require party registration; therefore, when voting in primaries, voters in Georgia may choose a Democrat or Republican Party ballot; that party choice does not tie the voter to any specific party for future elections.
 Except for runoffs when the voter may only vote the same party that was voted in the preceding primary.

 The General Election for nonpartisan candidates is conducted along with the party primaries.
-A voter may choose a nonpartisan ballot; however, that ballot would only contain judicial races for Gwinnett County.
+A voter may choose a nonpartisan ballot; however, that ballot would only contain judicial, Board of Commissioners, and Board of Education races for Gwinnett County.
 Nonpartisan races appear on each party’s primary ballot as well.

 How it’s done:

 - Voter chose a Democrat party ballot in Primary – must only vote Democrat ballot or nonpartisan ballot in runoff

 - Voter chose a Republican party ballot in Primary – must only vote Republican ballot or nonpartisan ballot in runoff

 - Voter chose a nonpartisan ballot in Primary – may choose either party ballot for runoff